tkbharadwaj/SENSE_GRAPPA/README.md

-# Quick Implementation of GRAPPA for MR Reconstruction
+# Quick Implementation of SENSE / GRAPPA for MR Reconstruction